 Stormwater is the liquid precipitation that is the result of a rain event.
-Once the storm water reaches the ground a portion of stormwater will evaporate back into the atmosphere, a portion will soak into the soil and regenerate groundwater, and the rest of the water will flow along the ground becoming stormwater runoff.
+Once the stormwater reaches the ground a portion of stormwater will evaporate back into the atmosphere, a portion will soak into the soil and regenerate groundwater, and the rest of the water will flow along the ground becoming stormwater runoff.

-In a pristine untouched area, storm water runoff would have virtually no negative impacts on the surrounding environment.
-In the world we live in today, storm water runoff has become a transporter of pollution and can have lasting negative effects on the environment.
-As cities grow and more areas are covered with impervious surfaces less rainwater is absorbed into the ground and more storm water runoff is generated.
-This runoff carries contaminates to our storm drains and directly into lakes and streams.
+In a pristine untouched area, a stormwater runoff would have virtually no negative impacts on the surrounding environment.
+In the world we live in today, stormwater runoff has become a transporter of pollution and can have lasting negative effects on the environment.
+As cities grow and more areas are covered with impervious surfaces less rainwater is absorbed into the ground and more stormwater runoff is generated.
+This runoff carries contaminants to our storm drains and directly into lakes and streams.

 Local Stormwater Pollution

-So letting pollutants reach your storm drains is like contaminating your own food source.
+Letting pollutants reach your storm drains is like contaminating your own food source.
 Anything other than pure rainwater is a potential contaminant that degrades water quality and aquatic life.

-Types of Pollution
+Types of Stormwater Pollution

 It's very important that you help prevent contaminants from flowing into storm drains and never pour anything into them.
 Intentionally pouring pollutants into street gutters and storm drains is dangerous to the environment and is also illegal.